SignReLU neural network and its approximation ability: Introduction

-The activation function $\s$ is allowed to be general, but important and inevitable as they help in learning non-linear transformations and perform diverse computations among successive neuron layers.
-Latent patterns in data are learned by an appropriate activation function and presented in the output of neural networks.

-Neuron networks in early days utilized sigmoid-like activations to train with backpropagation, which however suffers from gradient vanishing problems \cite{bengio1994learning}, especially as networks become deep.
+So far, many activation functions have been developed for various tasks.
+Neural networks in the early days utilized sigmoid-like activations, which however suffer from gradient vanishing problems \cite{bengio1994learning}, especially as neural networks become deep.
 To overcome this phenomenon, a new activation was found and popularized \cite{NairHinton2010, glorot2011deep}, called the rectified linear unit (ReLU), and from then on, artificial intelligence began to flourish with the development of deep learning techniques.
-Despite the remarkable success of ReLU, it has a significant limitation that ReLU squishes negative inputs to zeros, some dead neurons appear during training which may cause information loss at the feed-forward stage.
+Despite the remarkable success of ReLU, it has a significant limitation that in each neuron ReLU squishes negative inputs to zeros which may cause information loss at the feed-forward stage, and some dead neurons appear during training .

-To resolve such issues, some modifications of ReLU were proposed and gaining more and more popularity, which include Leaky ReLU \cite{maas2013rectifier}, Parametric Linear Unit(PReLU) \cite{he2015delving}, Softplus function \cite{dugas2000incorporating}, Exponential Linear Unit(ELU) \cite{clevert2015fast} and Scaled Exponential Linear Unit(SELU) \cite{klambauer2017self}.
+To resolve such issues, some modifications of ReLU were proposed and gained widespread popularity, including LeakyReLU \cite{maas2013rectifier}, Parametric Linear Unit (PReLU) \cite{he2015delving}, Softplus function \cite{dugas2000incorporating}, Exponential Linear Unit (ELU) \cite{clevert2015fast} and Scaled Exponential Linear Unit (SELU) \cite{klambauer2017self}.
+A lot of modified activations have the same expression as $\text{ReLU}(x) = \max\{x,0\}$ on $(0,\infty)$.
+For example, ELU and LeakyReLU are defined as

-These modified activation functions show promising improvement on several tasks compared with ReLU \cite{nwankpa2018activation}.
+These modified activation functions show promising improvements on several tasks compared with ReLU \cite{nwankpa2018activation}.
+Except for these monotonic activation functions, nonmonotonic activations, for example, Swish \cite{ramachandran2017searching}, Mish \cite{misra2019mish} and Logish \cite{zhu2021logish} were proposed and shown great performances in various tasks.